Schinzel/js-transpiler/README.md

 Add `@JsTranspiler_CreateSetter` to a property to get a setter in the generated JavaScript class.

-Add the Jackson annotation `@JsonIgnore` and that property will no be present in the JavaScript class.
+Add the Jackson annotation `@JsonIgnore` and that property will not be present in the JavaScript class.
 ```kotlin
 @JsTranspiler_CompileToJavaScript
 data class Person(